focalpolicy/focalpolicy/README.md

 # 💻 Installation

 The full environment setup is documented in [INSTALL.md](INSTALL.md).
-The setup was tested with Python 3.8, CUDA 11.8, MuJoCo 2.1.0, and an NVIDIA 4090 GPU.
+The setup was tested with Python 3.8, CUDA 11.8, and an NVIDIA 4090 GPU.

 # 📚 Data